mono-logo

 Initiate Credit-Worthiness Request

-This endpoint initiates the process of analysing all transactions in a connected bank account in the backgorund to generate credit worthiness report.
+This endpoint initiates the process of analysing all transactions in a connected bank account in the background to generate credit worthiness report.

 To utilize this endpoint, a POST request needs to be sent, containing the specific account ID of your user from Mono Connect as the path parameter.
-Upon receipt, an API response will be sent indicating that the creditworthiness process has begun which can then be accessed via webhook.
+Upon receipt, an API response will be sent indicating that the creditworthiness process has begun and the creditworthiness report will be sent to your configured webhook.

 Request